So why bother?

 What are they doing?

-Every week, we have a conversation with a new client who commissioned an agency or freelancer to ‘do their SEO’ six months ago and has no idea what they have been doing.
+Every week, we have a conversation with a new client who commissioned an expert WordPress SEO team or freelancer to ‘do their SEO’ six months ago and has no idea what they have been doing.
 They get sent a Google Analytics dashboards report once per month with no explanation whatsoever.

 We’re no-nonsense, straight-talking and honest.